Pro-YY/pro-yy.github.io/source/_posts/2019-12-12-linux-seccomp-filters.markdown

 Note: compile the above with `-lseccomp` flags, and run it when we get our secured shell.

-Then, play with it with the execed bash prompt:
+Then, try it with the execed bash prompt:
 ```
 brooke@VM-250-12-ubuntu:~/seccomp_demo$ gcc seccomp_basic.c -l seccomp && ./a.out
 [DEBUG]seccomp_basic.c: 32: filtering syscalls...